charlottekyng/usb-modules-v2/README.md

 make mutation_summary
 ```

-`mutation_summary` returns an Excel file for all mutations with simplified annotation.
+**`mutation_summary`** returns an Excel file for all mutations with simplified annotation.
 Here is a description of the fields included in the mutation summary:
-* IMPACT: Impact of effect (HIGH=frameshift indel, truncating, splice site and similar; MODERATE=missense, in-frame indel and similar; LOW=synonymous and similar) Details: snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf
+* CHROM, POS, REF, ALT: chromosome position, reference and alternate (variant) alleles
+* ID: dbSNP ID, COSMIC ID
+* HGVS_P, HGVS_C, EFFECT, IMPACT: Gene effect of the variant determined by SnpEff.
+Details: snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf
-* FA: variant allele fraction, meaning number of variant reads divided by total number of reads at the locus
+* FA: *variant allele fraction*: number of variant reads divided by total number of reads at the locus
-* DP: depth, meaning total number of reads at the locus
+* DP: *depth*: total number of reads at the locus
-* AD: ‘allelic depth’, meaning number of reference allele reads and number of variant allele reads, separated by a comma
+* AD: *allelic depth*: number of reference allele reads and number of variant allele reads, separated by a comma
-* Hotspot_*, Hotspot3D_*: mutation hotspots according to Chang et al (Cancer Discov 2017, cancerhotspots.org) and Gao et al (Genome Med 2017, 3dhotspots.org)
+* Hotspot_*, Hotspot3D_*: mutation hotspots according to Chang et al (Cancer Discov 2017, cancerhotspots.org) and Gao et al (Genome Med 2017, 3dhotspots.org).
+See https://github.com/charlottekyng/cancer_hotspots.
 * CancerGeneSets: list of cancer gene lists to which the gene belongs (see list below)
 * facetsCF: clonal fraction of the copy number segment at the locus (experimental, to be deprecated)
 * facetsTCN_EM: Total copy number at the locus
 * facetsLCN_EM: Lesser (minor) copy number at the locus
 * facetsLOHCall: loss of heterozygosity at the locus (i.e. LCN_EM=0)
-* CHROM, POS, REF, ALT: chromosome position, reference and alternate (variant) alleles
-* ID: dbSNP ID, COSMIC ID
 * ExACnontcga_AC/AF: Population level allele count (AC) and allele frequency (AF).

+**Important notes regarding mutation_summary**: It is made from `*.nonsynonymous_synonymous.txt` tables in `alltables` folder.
+Three excel files are generated (`*.xlsx`, `*.consensus.xlsx`, and `*.singletons.xlsx`).
+The consensus strategy is very crude: variants that are identical between two callers will end up in the consensus.
+This strategy will omit rare cases of dinucleotide variants and complex variants if they are encoded differently in each VCF/table.
+To help manually spot such cases, an additional column `dist_to_alt_caller` is added to `*.singletons.xlsx`.
+Very small values indicate that a variant is very close to another variant from the alternate caller.

+<u>The consensus part of the **`mutation_summary`** was originally made for strelka2 and mutect2 calls.
+It was not tested with more callers (!), and it will be improved in the future.</u>

-*Important note re: multi-tumor cases and the FILTER field*:
+**Important note for multi-tumor cases and the FILTER field**:
 For a given patient, somatic mutations found in one (or more) sample by the mutation calling pipeline were additionally
 interrogated in all remaining tumor samples of this patient.
 (This "interrogation" is known to the pipeline as "sufam", FYI).
 “interrogation” and “interrogation_absent” in FILTER indicate mutations that were not called in the given sample but were